WachterJud/qaul.net/docs/manual/src/technical/_intro.md

 service API" in other parts of the docs.
 An application written to use `libqaul` is called a "service".

-A service provicdes more specific functionality.
+A service provides more specific functionality.
 Not all services are user-facing.
 For example, a service can provide an easy interface to send rich-payload messages, that operates on a higher level than the libqaul service API.
 Other services can then depend on this